cholcombe973/juju-interface-gluster-fuse/README.md

 This interface layer handles the communication between Gluster and a client.
-The expectation here is that the client will mount the volume using the NFS client.
-Please see here: [gluster nfs client](http://gluster.readthedocs.io/en/latest/Administrator%20Guide/Setting%20Up%20Clients/#using-nfs-to-mount-volumes) for more information using the NFS mount.
+The expectation here is that the client will mount the volume using the fuse client.
+Please see here: [gluster fuse client](http://gluster.readthedocs.io/en/latest/Administrator%20Guide/Setting%20Up%20Clients/#manual-mount) for more information using the fuse mount.

 # Usage